Planning and Technical Assistance Resources

 Strategic Growth Council's Tribal Capacity Building Pilot Program

-Applications to this new pilot program for realizing Tribal-led climate solutions are due February 5, 2024 by 5:00 p.m.
+Applications to this new pilot program for realizing Tribal-led climate solutions were due February 5, 2024 by 5:00 p.m.
 Pacific Time.
 Visit the Tribal Capacity Building Pilot Program website for the grant guidelines, application, and more information.
 Questions may be directed to SGC.info@sgc.ca.gov.

 California Equity and Access Grant Program